 - Something that makes you unique as a job applicant.

 I have worked as a teacher at the elementary school for ten years.
 I have always had a personal relationship with the students, motivating them, and helping them.
 I also consulted parents and achieved good results in terms of improving their overall rankings and satisfaction.
-However, I believe that I should do more than just teach.
+However, I believe that I should do more.
 I am looking for a leadership role, trying to help the children to find their calling in life, and to enjoy their time at school.
-My mindset and experience makes me a good candidate for this job, at least I believe so.
+My mindset and experience makes me a good candidate for this position, at least I believe so.

 First of all, I meet all requirements in terms of education and experience.
 Secondly, I always wanted to have this job.
 Bigger responsibility, working with the children, that’s something I always wanted to do.
 I believe I can help making this institution a better place for everyone, and I already have on my mind some ideas on how to improve things here.

 Special tip: Your interview presence should correspond with your words.
-For example, when you speak about enthusiasm and motivation, it is important that they feel the enthusiasm in your voice.
+For example, when you speak about enthusiasm and motivation, it is important that they feel enthusiasm in your voice.
 Your verbal and non-verbal communication should tell them the same story.